-Although the Corporation intends to pay dividends on its Common Shares in accordance with the dividend policy adopted by its Directors, there can be no assurance regarding the amounts of income to be generated by the Corporation's subsidiaries or ultimately distributed to the Corporation from its operating subsidiaries.
-The ability of the Corporation to make dividend payments, and the actual amount paid, is currently entirely dependent on the operations and assets of its wholly owned subsidiary, Acadian Timber Limited Partnership ("the Partnership"), and is subject to various factors including each of its financial performance, its obligations under the Credit Facilities, fluctuations in its working capital, the sustainability of its margin and its capital expenditure requirements.
+Although the Company intends to pay dividends on its Common Shares in accordance with the dividend policy adopted by its Board of Directors, there can be no assurance regarding the amounts of income to be generated by the Company's subsidiaries or ultimately distributed to the Company from its operating subsidiaries.
+The ability of the Company to make dividend payments, and the actual amount paid, is currently entirely dependent on the operations and assets of its wholly owned subsidiary, Acadian Timber Limited Partnership ("the Partnership"), and is subject to various factors including each of its financial performance, its obligations under applicable credit facilities, fluctuations in its working capital, the sustainability of its margin and its capital expenditure requirements.
 Moreover, the Partnership's ability to make cash distributions is, in turn, currently dependent on the NB Timberlands and the Maine Timberlands making cash distributions.
 The ability of these entities to make dividend payments, cash distributions or other payments or advances is subject to applicable laws and regulations.